 There can be no reliance on the applicant’s employment prospects in the UK or a job-offer, or third party financial support (unlike accommodation).
 The applicant and sponsor must have a gross income of £18,600 pa (which can include the applicant’s lawful employment in the UK if already here) and if the applicant is bringing to the UK a non-British child £3,800 for the first child and £2,400 for each successive child.
 Thus the sponsor and applicant with two non-British children must show an income of £24,800 pa in this case.
 There is a more complicated formula where savings are relied on, not just income.
 The minimum amount is £16,000 plus an amount no smaller than 2.5 times the difference between the required income and the actual gross annual income of the couple.
 As noted earlier Appendix FM did not change the pre-existing accommodation requirements but they are referred to therein.

 What is the position regarding listed benefits – such as housing benefit and council tax benefit (HC 295, Paragraph 6)?

-The social security Regulations governing a number of the listed benefits contain provisions prohibiting access to a person subject to immigration control, whether the claim is made directly by the person concerned or by a relative to include the applicant as a dependent.
+The Social Security Regulations governs a number of the listed benefits which contains provisions prohibiting access to a person subject to immigration control, whether the claim is made directly by the person concerned or by a relative to include the applicant as a dependent.
 This can cause difficulties, because of the way that housing benefit and council tax benefit are paid.
 Claims are made through a Local Authority, not the Benefits Agency, and may be automatically adjusted if additional members join the household, without having to make a formal claim.
 So, for instance, a single adult householder will be entitled to a reduction in the level of council tax, but this exemption will end as soon as another adult joins.